billy-moore-98/predictit/README.md

 - predictit_fetch and predictit_validate lambda functions
 - predictit_fetch and predictit_validate ECR repositories for lambda function images

 The AWS infra is split into IAM, Lambdas and S3 modules.
-To set up the infrastructure you will the AWS CLI set up with relevant credentials.
+To set up the infrastructure you will need an AWS account and the AWS CLI set up with relevant credentials.
 Terraform documentation can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration).

 To set up Terraform ensure you have created a ```terraform.tfvars``` file at the project root with an s3_bucket_name variable to name the bucket for storage.
 Then run:
 ```bash